Preview

 K. F. Riley, M. P. Hobson, S. J. Bence

-Mathematical Methods for Physics and Engineering, 3rd Edition.
+Mathematical Methods for Physics and Engineering, 3rd Ed.

 Cambridge University Press, 2006. -